mobiletoly/moviex-backend/README.md

                            |       +--(gRPC)--> [Film service] . . .
 [PostgreSQL database]
                            |
 ```

 # Pre-requisites

-Obviously you need Go tools to be available on your computer: https://go.dev/doc/install
+- You need Go tools to be available on your computer: https://go.dev/doc/install

-- Out Moviex code requires **protobuf** compiler to generate Go files from protobuf schemas.
+- Moviex code requires **protobuf** compiler to generate Go files from protobuf schemas.
 Follow this link to find out how
 to install protobuf on your computer: https://grpc.io/docs/languages/go/quickstart/ <br>
 If you are on Mac and have brew install you can easily do it by entering this commands:
-    ```
+    ```shell
     $ brew install protobuf
     $ go install google.golang.org/protobuf/cmd/protoc-gen-go@latest
     $ go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@latest